rust-lang/rust-forge/pr-triage-procedure.md

 and apply the procedure for the new tag.

 Then, if the author hasn't responded for more than 7 days to a request for changes or a status update, ping the author on GitHub asking for an update.
+If they've given advance warning that they won't be able to address comments for a period of time, allow for that.

 If the author's been unresponsive for more than 14 days, close the PR due to inactivity and ask the author to reopen when they have a chance to make the necessary changes.
 Make sure to thank the author for the changes.
 Also tag the PR with S-inactive-closed.

+*TIP*: if an author is on holiday and you know they won't have a chance to come to a PR for a while, you can 'bump' the PR by removing and readding the tag (note that removing/readding requires clicking off the tag selection dropdown between the two actions).

 [S-waiting-on-author PRs]: https://github.com/rust-lang/rust/pulls?q=is%3Aopen+is%3Apr+sort%3Aupdated-asc+label%3AS-waiting-on-author